 The main protagonist, Cassandra “Cassie” Thomas (Carey Mulligan), is the person that the title is referring to, along with her late friend Nina.
 The two were bright, young women attending medical college, slated to do great things in life.
 But after Nina was raped while being under the influence of alcohol, they both dropped out.
 Nina died at some point, and Cassie’s life seems to have been caught in limbo.
 She lives with her parents (Clancy Brown and Jennifer Coolidge), who often drop not-so-subtle hints that they want Cassie out of their home and restart her life.

 Cassie is still grieving for her friend, whose rapist, Alex “Al” Monroe (Chris Lowell), was never punished.
-So, every week, she immerses herself into the nightlife of her city, pretends to be drunk, and waits until some guy comes over under the pretext of helping.
-However, almost unfailingly, they take her back to their homes and tries to take advantage of her while she seems completely inebriated.
+So, every week, she immerses herself in the nightlife of her city, pretends to be drunk, and waits until some guy comes over under the pretext of helping.
+However, almost unfailingly, they take her back to their homes and try to take advantage of her while she seems completely inebriated.
 It is then that she makes the men aware that she is sober, giving them the shock of their lives.
 This is her way of atonement for the sheer injustice that was done to her friend.

 After forcing Madison to confront the same situation as Nina had all those years ago, Cassie goes after Elizabeth Walker (Connie Britton), the dean of the college, who also supported Al. Her third target is Al’s lawyer, Jordan (Alfred Molina).
 But when Cassie shows up at his house, saying that his reckoning has come, Jordan readily accepts it.
 In the intermediate years, he has come to regret what he did as a lawyer for Al and others like him.